-VCDM 330 | ADVANCED PROJECTS IN INTERACTIVE MEDIA (1-4-3) Prerequisite: VCDM 230 | F
+VCDM 330 | ADVANCED PROJECTS IN INTERACTIVE MEDIA (1-4-3)

-An advanced course designed to explore sound interface, spatial design and interactivity.
+Prerequisite: VCDM 230 | F An advanced course designed to explore sound interface, spatial design and interactivity.
 Students explore strategies of interactivity with an emphasis on innovative ways to conceptualize and design interactive projects.
+Students gain a of interactivity with an emphasis on innovative ways to conceptualize and design interactive projects.
 Students gain a strong understanding of the cultural context of interactive media.

-VCDM 350 | MOTION GRAPHICS II (1-4-3)

-Prerequisite: VCCC 205 | Upon demand
+VCDM 350 | MOTION GRAPHICS II (1-4-3) Prerequisite: VCCC 205 | Upon demand